Thaeimos/gcp-miniature-goggles/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
+- Create cloud scheduler and test all works
 - Docker image double request - Apparently needed for the CLI and then for Terraform
     - Need to structure the part where we use
     ```bash